ethereum/EIPs/EIPS/eip-bit_based_permission.md

 ### Gas cost efficiency

 Bitwise operations are very cheap and fast.
-For example doing an `AND` bitwise operation on a permission bitmak is cheaper than other comparaison.
+For example, doing an `AND` bitwise operation on a permission bitmask is significantly cheaper than calling any number of `LOAD` opcodes.

 ### Flexibility